Adopt a Hypo-allergenic Cat Near You

 They are intelligent and charming creatures and get along well with well-behaved children and dogs introduced at an early age.
 Watch out, though, Burmese can be addicting – it’s hard to stop at just one!

-The Cornish Rex cat gets his name from the Rex rabbit The similarities come from the unusual wavy coat.
+The Cornish Rex cat gets his name from the Rex rabbit The similarities come from the unusual wavy coat that is so soft and considered to be hypoallergenic.
 This cat is very lean and resembles a Whippet dog with its arched back and pulled up stomach.
 Long, thin legs and the way it poses on its feet make the cat look as if it’s standing on tiptoe.

 The coat on the Cornish Rex is its most unusual feature.
 Short and very soft it lies quite close to the body and appears as waves of curls all over the cat including it’s stomach.